 Has the site announced the rake structure?
 What is the rewards program or rakeback structure?

-However, Phil Galfond has announced one of the sites rewards program will be rewarding players who stream while playing on Run It Once Poker with up to 110% in net rakeback.
+Phil Galfond has also announced a unique program that will be rewarding players who stream while playing on Run It Once Poker with up to 110% in net rakeback.

 A four-level program called “streamR” will be introduced.
 Players on Level 1 will need 200 hours of “watch time” and they will receive 50% net rakeback.
 Similarly, Level 4 will require 20,000 hours of watch time and players will be rewarded 110% rakeback.